HymanZHAN/xzhan.me/content/posts/install-and-set-up-fedora-35-for-development/index.en.md

 ## Summary

 Fedora has always been my go-to when it comes to Linux distro.
 Latest packages that really suits my development use case, a vanilla Gnome experience that also serves as a great foundation for personalized tweaking and customizing, fast and stable day-to-day performance, etc. There are a lot of good things about it.
-However, there are hiccups here and there, partly being a Linux distro and partly being Fedora.
+However, there can be hiccups every now and then, partly being a Linux distro and partly being Fedora.
 Hope this guide can save you some time and headaches in your Fedora journey.
 In my next blog, I will spend some time on the application side of things and talk about the apps I use on a daily basis.
 See you there! :wave: